“Geography is, to my mind, a subject of high educational value.” (Home Education, p. 271)

 In geography, probably more than in any other subject, there is a wide difference between the British and American approaches.
 As a British homeschooler discovering American homeschooling catalogues I was bemused by the lack of resources available for one of the core subjects – geography.
 In British schools geography is typically given equal weight to history as a subject; in America this was clearly not the case.
 Then I came across a bafflingly unknown subject called ‘earth science’.
 Eventually the penny dropped.
 What Americans call earth science, the British include in geography.
 In the UK, geography covers all aspects of the study of the earth, its physical attributes and its peoples.
 Reading Charlotte Mason’s writings on geography and looking at old Parents’ Union School programmes make it clear that she too saw geography in this broad sense.
 We have opted to take the British approach and include earth science with geography to give a broad overview of all aspects of God’s world.
 For the sake of clarity we decided to use the term Geography and Earth Studies.

 Unlike history, geography is a subject where it simply isn’t possible to take advantage of well-written older books.
 The world is constantly changing – the political map of Europe is vastly different to the map of a century ago; lifestyles across the world are have changed dramatically; cities grow, new cities are built, jungles disappear, ice melts.
-None of the books used by Charlotte Mason herself, or even those used later by the PUS, are now available, and if they were they would be too outdated.
+None of the books used by Charlotte Mason herself, or even those used later by the PUS, are now available, and if available, they would be too outdated.
 Unfortunately, there is very little to take their place.
 Descriptive geography books suitable for younger children are few and far between.
 Substantial living books suitable for use as key texts are non-existent.
 Books about Britain for children are extremely hard to find.
-Faced with limited resources we have tried to cover a broad range of geographical topics, drawing on Charlotte’s ideas as much as possible.
+Faced with limited resources Mater Amabilis has tried to cover a broad range of geographical topics, drawing on Charlotte’s ideas as much as possible.
 The availability of books has to some extent dictated the order in which we have approached topics.

 Over the course of Levels 1 and 2 geography studies will include: